 Find out more

-Four years after the launch of the Europe 2020 strategy for smart, sustainable and inclusive growth, the Commission has decided to take stock of progress and to launch the process of review of the Europe 2020 strategy.
+Four years after the launch of the Europe 2020 strategy for smart, sustainable and inclusive growth, the Commission has decided to carry out a review with a wide public consultation.

 Europe 2020 is the European Union’s ten-year growth strategy.
 It is about more than just overcoming the crisis which continues to afflict many of our economies.
 It is about addressing the shortcomings of our growth model...

 Through these questions, we are seeking your views on the lessons learned from the early years of the Europe 2020 strategy and on the elements to be taken into account in its further development, in order to build the post-crisis growth strategy of the EU.

 Europe 2020 is a strategy shared among the European institutions, the member states and the social partners.
 At EU level, each institution has a part to play in making sure the EU is taking the necessary action to help...

 The European semester starts when the Commission adopts its Annual Growth Survey, usually towards the end of the year, which sets out EU priorities for the coming year to boost growth and job creation.

 Europe 2020 is the EU's growth strategy for the coming decade.

 In a changing world, we want the EU to become a smart, sustainable and inclusive economy.
 These three mutually reinforcing priorities should help the EU and the Member States deliver high levels of employment, productivity and social cohesion.